DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 ```

 You can specify an absolute or relative path.
 Relative paths resolve from the current directory (the directory from which you run TestCafe).

-If the `tsConfigPath` option is not specified, TestCafe looks for the `tsconfig.json` file in the current directory.

 ## color